>TOPICS

 While yogis in the Samadhi state can tap into the universal consciousness and thereby acquire supernatural perceptions and abilities (Siddhis), shamans in the trance state open and empty themselves to become the medium of the gods or spirits.

-However, during their trance, the Jhakris do not completely lose their everyday consciousness.
+During their trance, however, the Jhakris do not completely lose their everyday consciousness.
 Accordingly, the deities do not completely possess them.
 Rather, in the trance state, the shaman becomes a voyager between the worlds.

 When we travel in trance we are not afraid.
 We leave our fear on the altar.
 There we pick it up again when we return.
 13